emilyvertosick/Statistics-Course/docs/09-answers.md

   )
 ```

-Then it was straightforward to create the cox model and get the overall p value from the `survdiff` function.
+Then it was straightforward to create the cox model and get the overall p-value from the `survdiff` function.

 ```r